amedeoz/api_store_movies/README.md

 api_store_movies
 ==============

-# Project for registering and searching for movies via api using Symfony Framework
+# Registering and searching for movies via api using Symfony Framework

 License: MIT